Spin polarization and diode effect in thermoelectric current through altermagnet-based superconductor heterostructures: Altermagnet-Josephson Junction (AM-JJ)

 In this section, we discuss our results for the thermoelectric current in the AM-JJ setup and discuss how the thermoelectric current is regulated by the superconducting phase difference in addition to the AM strength, junction temperature, and chemical potential.

 Before we move to the discussions on the current regulation by various parameters, a few remarks are in order.
 There are two distinct biases that are driving our AM-JJ.
 One is the SC phase difference between the two SC leads which causes the supercurrent flow through the junction mediated by the Cooper pairs.
 Another one is the finite thermal gradient that induces quasiparticle flow due to thermally excited carriers.
-For a short JJ where the junction length is smaller than or comparable to the superconducting phase coherence length, the quasiparticle current can be categorized into two components: (a) a non-dissipative current arising from the coherent tunneling of the Cooper pairs \ie~the conventional Josephson current, and. (b) a dissipative current carried by the quasiparticles above the SC gap~\cite{Pershoguba2019}.
+For a short JJ where the junction length is smaller than or comparable to the superconducting phase coherence length, the quasiparticle current can be categorized into two components: (a) a nondissipative current arising from the coherent tunneling of the Cooper pairs, i.e., the conventional Josephson current, and (b) a dissipative current carried by the quasiparticles above the SC gap~\cite{Pershoguba2019}.
 Hence, a separation of the contributions by the Cooper pair and the quasiparticles is necessary to understand the behavior of the thermoelectric current.
-Since the origin of these two types of currents are different, and can be classified by the SC gap $\Delta_{\text{L(R)}}$, which is a function of the SC phase $\phi_{\text{L(R)}}$, the dissipative and non-dissipative currents can be distinguished by reversing the SC phase difference $\phi$ in the JJ as follows.
-The total thermoelectric current $(\mathcal{L}=\mathcal{L}_{\uparrow}+\mathcal{L}_{\downarrow})$ can be expressed as: $\mathcal{L}(\phi)=\mathcal{L}^{e}(\phi)+\mathcal{L}^{o}(\phi)$, where $\mathcal{L}^{e(o)}(\phi)$ represents the even (odd) thermoelectric current in the JJ with respect to $\phi$.
-They can be separated as: $\mathcal{L}^{e}(\phi)=\mathcal{L}(\phi)+\mathcal{L}(-\phi)$ and $\mathcal{L}^{o}(\phi)=\mathcal{L}(\phi)-\mathcal{L}(-\phi)$.
-Here, the even part of the total current, $\mathcal{L}^{e}$, represents the dissipative thermoelectric current by the quasiparticles, whereas, the odd part $\mathcal{L}^{o}$ signifies the non-dissipative usual Josephson current.
-Using the Landauer transport formalism~\cite{Emberly2020} (with the superconducting coherence length much greater than the Fermi wave-vectors of the leads), we calculate the dissipative and non-dissipative currents in our AM-JJ setup~\cite{Pershoguba2019} and confirm that the current carried in our AM-JJ is almost entirely dissipative; the even-in $\phi$ component of the total current dominates over the odd part being negligibly small.
+Since the origin of these two types of currents are different, and can be classified by the SC gap $\Delta_{\text{L(R)}}$, which is a function of the SC phase $\phi_{\text{L(R)}}$, the dissipative and nondissipative currents can be distinguished by reversing the SC phase difference $\phi$ in the JJ as follows.
+The total thermoelectric current $(\mathcal{L}=\mathcal{L}_{\uparrow}+\mathcal{L}_{\downarrow})$ can be expressed as $\mathcal{L}(\phi)=\mathcal{L}^{e}(\phi)+\mathcal{L}^{o}(\phi)$, where $\mathcal{L}^{e(o)}(\phi)$ represents the even (odd) thermoelectric current in the JJ with respect to $\phi$.
+They can be separated as $\mathcal{L}^{e}(\phi)=\mathcal{L}(\phi)+\mathcal{L}(-\phi)$ and $\mathcal{L}^{o}(\phi)=\mathcal{L}(\phi)-\mathcal{L}(-\phi)$.
+Here, the even part of the total current $\mathcal{L}^{e}$ represents the dissipative thermoelectric current by the quasiparticles, whereas the odd part $\mathcal{L}^{o}$ signifies the nondissipative usual Josephson current.
+Using the Landauer transport formalism~\cite{Emberly2020} (with the superconducting coherence length much greater than the Fermi wave vectors of the leads), we calculate the dissipative and nondissipative currents in our AM-JJ setup~\cite{Pershoguba2019} and confirm that the current carried in our AM-JJ is almost entirely dissipative; the even-in $\phi$ component of the total current dominates over the odd part being negligibly small.
 A detailed discussion regarding this can be found in Appendix~\ref{appen:evenodd}.
-Henceforth, all our discussions and conclusions made in the present article are based on the dissipative thermoelectric currents since the nondissipative components of the currents are negligibly small.
+Henceforth, all our discussions and conclusions made in this article are based on the dissipative thermoelectric currents since the nondissipative components of the currents are negligibly small.
+Note that, the length of the intermediate AM does not play any role in the spin splitting effect as it is the intrinsic property, whereas the chemical potential acts as a crucial parameter in the thermoelectric current study.
+We refer to Appendix~\ref{appen:L_vs_d_mu} for further details.